Telling the ACMA about new project areas

 Carriers who enter contracts to install telco network infrastructure in new project areas must give us an anticipatory notice.

 The notice must be given within 10 business days of signing the contract.
 It must include:

 - the likely date of completion.

-We will publish the anticipatory notice on the SIP register so that retail service providers can identify the (future) SIP and location of future connections.
-Consumers will need to arrange a connection through a retail service provider.
+We will publish the anticipatory notice on the SIP register so that RSPs can identify the (future) SIP and location of future connections.
+Consumers will need to arrange a connection through an RSP.

-Please email us at email@example.com for instructions on how to access and upload your data into the SIP register dataset.
+Please email us at email@example.com for working instructions on how to prepare and give your data for the SIP register.